chrlttv/Matlab-Code/LBM/README.txt

 Files:

-- bcem_poisson.m : block clustering with mixtures of poisson
+- bcem_poisson.m : block clustering with mixtures of poisson and CEM for the optimization